 A full service will include the basic service work, and typically add an extra 15-30 checks of the car’s components compared to the basic service.
 But a number of the checks will already be covered by the MOT test (if you are having it done at the same time).

-As with the basic service, if the car needs any repair work, or the manufacturer guidelines recommend extra maintenance work, this will be an additional cost.
+As with the basic service, if the car needs any repairing, or the manufacturer guidelines recommend extra maintenance work, this will be an additional cost.

 A major service will have everything covered under a full service, but typically also include changing spark plugs or fuel filters and some other wear/service items recommended in the manufacturer schedule.